ZewoGraveyard/Router/README.md

 Notice how the router is totally encapsulated and has no knowledge of routes other than its own.

-Since `v2Router` is the same thing, it's not worth a seperate code snippet.
+Since `v2Router` is the same thing, it's not worth a separate code snippet.
 However, we're not done yet!

 For the sake of the example, lets assume that `thing` and `object` are identical, and the _only_ difference between them is that their name changed from version 1 to version 2.
 To avoid that code duplication, lets create a new `objectRouter` that both `v1Router` and `v2Router` would use.